gijit/gi/README.md

 code base is half-done/still in progress.

-So when deciding how to change the output in the GopherJS derived code of a particular javascript idiom, we've note the following are helpful to keep in mind.
+So when deciding how to change the output in the GopherJS derived code of a particular javascript idiom, we note the following are helpful hints.

 d1) the ternary operator
 ~~~